 Reaching the Ashram

-My friend and I are two Vipassana meditators from Delhi, invited to be part of a scientific experiment called Dhyana Project at Meditation Research Institute Laboratory, SRSG Ashram, Rishikesh
+My friend and I are two Vipassana meditators from Delhi, invited to be part of a scientific experiment called Dhyana Project at Meditation Research Institute Laboratory, SRSG Ashram, Rishikesh.

 SRSG Ashram, Rishikesh